Alan Morrison on

 This substantial and handsomely produced volume of poems by Devon-based poet Bruce Harris deserves all the praise for its formal accomplishments as its author and publisher Artificium does for donating all proceeds from sales to the Huntington’s Disease Association (HDA).
 The HDA is a charity in desperate need of support for the work it does in trying to find a way of better treating and ultimately even curing this as yet barely treatable and incurable hereditary neurodegenerative illness.
 Harris’s partner, Anthony, is afflicted with Huntington’s Disease following a recent diagnosis, hence the choice of charity.

-As reviewer, I flag up a common cause in relation to Huntington’s Disease, since my mother passed away after a 15-year battle with the illness, in October 2013, and my 2015 poetry collection, Shadows Waltz Haltingly (Lapwing Publications, Belfast), was mostly themed around this.
+As reviewer, I flag up a common cause in relation to Huntington’s Disease: my mother passed away after a 15-year battle with the illness, on 31 October 2013, and my 2015 poetry collection, Shadows Waltz Haltingly (Lapwing Publications, Belfast), was mostly themed around this.
 The poems in Harris’s Kaleidoscope, however, are not themed around HD, though illness, hospitals and mortality do feature heavily throughout; this is a poetry collection of multiple topics, it’s just that its proceeds go towards the HDA, very emphatically, via the logo on front and back covers.

 Kaleidoscope is an apt title for what is a particularly colourful collection of poetry.
 It starts with the eye-catchingly titled ‘Vivaldi and the Metro: Pride in Survival’, where one immediately notes the alliterative chiming of ‘Vivaldi’ and ‘Survival’.
 This poem depicts a respectfully receptive visit to Paris after recent terrorist incidents.
 Here Harris displays a true poetic ear for alliteration, assonance and sibilance, and this, together with the sprung rhythm and musical lexicon, buoys the bristling social observation: